Disney’s Swan and Dolphin Restaurants Guide

 However, they are now open from Fridays through Sundays from 7:30 a.m. until 11:30 a.m.
 If you are looking for this type of experience, check out the Disney character dining guide before your trip.

-As for Garden Grove, it’s designed to resemble New York’s Central Park with the large tree that stands in the center of the dining room.
-At this time, they offer a selection of items for breakfast on the weekends.
-You can preview the menu here.
+As for Garden Grove, it’s designed to resemble New York’s Central Park with a large tree in the center of the dining room.
+At this time, Garden Grove serves breakfast from 7:30 a.m. until 11:30 a.m. on Thursdays through Monday.

 Not only that, there are several signature options within walking distance of the neighboring resorts.
 For instance, Yachtsman Steakhouse at the Yacht Club and Flying Fish at Boardwalk Inn are nearby.